 - Answering telephone, email, and social media inquiries and directing them to other employees when appropriate

 - Typing workplace documents, including letters and reports

 - Creating and maintaining computer records

 - Maintaining paper files

-- Monitoring stock levels and ordering supplies as required
+- Monitoring office equipment and stock levels; ordering supplies as needed

 - Performing basic bookkeeping duties

 - Scheduling meetings, seminars, conferences and other events